 It is important to note that you can further your education through the U.S. Army.

-Qualified students can earn full tuition, merit-based scholarships, allowances for books, and annual stipend for living expenses through the Army.
+Qualified students can earn full tuition, merit-based scholarships, allowances for books, and an annual stipend for living expenses through the Army.

 Benefits